 MFT featured off-the-beaten-track destinations:

 During the summer months, Europe is a great place to party.
 The beaches along the Mediterranean coasts and party islands such as Ibiza and Mykonos are filled with sunseeking revellers.
-During the winter months you’re best bet is to hit one of the cities.
-Berlin, Barcelona, Madrid and Prague are among the best clubbing destinations.
+During the winter months your best bet is to hit one of the cities.
+Berlin, Barcelona, Madrid (pictured above) and Prague are among the best clubbing destinations.
 Amsterdam of course has certain distinct advantages but is quite seedy in parts yet an experience nonetheless.
 For something a bit different try Belgrade or the Icelandic capital, Reykjavik which for a small city has a legendary clubbing scene.
 If pubs and bars are more your thing then perhaps give Dublin a go, it’s good fun but bring your wallet as it’s not cheap!

 Most European festivals take place over the summer months.
 Some of the most popular with backpackers include:

-We also devised our own list of Europe’s Top 10 Music Festivals.
+Check out our list of Europe’s Top 10 Music Festivals.

 MFT featured festival: